-- 11.L.5.b.
-Except on the serve, if the ball goes over the net and hits the center base, or any part of the horizontal bar, or the ball gets caught between the net and the horizontal bar, a replay will be called.
-Other than on the serve, if the ball goes over the net and bounces on the court and then performs any of the three above listed actions, a replay shall occur. - 11.L.5.c.
+Except on the serve, if the ball goes over the net, bounces on the court, and then performs any of the above listed actions, a replay shall occur.

+- 11.L.5.c.
 On the serve, if the ball hits the horizontal bar or the center base or gets caught between the net and horizontal bar after going over the net, it is a fault. - 11.L.5.d.
 Any malfunction of a net system during play shall be considered a hinder. - 11.M.
 Shots Around the Net Post.
-A player may return the ball around the outside of the net post. - 11.M.1.
-The ball does not need to travel back over the net. - 11.M.2.
+A player may return the ball around the outside of the net post. - 11.M.1.The ball does not need to travel back over the net. - 11.M.2.
 There is no restriction on the height of the return, meaning a player may return the ball around the net post below the height of the net. - 11.N.
 One Paddle.
 A player shall not use or carry more than one paddle during a rally.
-A violation of this rule is a fault. - 11.O.Paddle Possession.
+A violation of this rule is a fault.

+- 11.O.Paddle Possession.
 A player must have possession of the paddle when the paddle makes contact with the ball.
 A violation of this rule is a fault (Exception see Rule 11.H). - 11.P.
 Electronic Equipment.
 Players shall not wear or use any form of headphones or earbuds during competition play.
 Exception: Prescribed or necessary hearing aids are permitted.